LilianBoulard/PKS/README.md

 **Workflow**

 The workflow for the client is :
-- Setup the PKU client.
+- Configure the PKS client.
 - Connect to Telegram, and send `/help` to the bot configured in the server part.
 - The list of available commands will appear.
 - Send `/generate` to the bot, it will answer a series of ports.
-- Launch the PKU client, enter the password of the remote account, the three ports (one by one), press enter, and a SSH shell should open.
+- Prepare your SSH shell (or such), then launch the PKS client, enter the three ports (one by one), and press enter.
+You will then have about 30 seconds to initiate connection.
+The port will close itself after this delay.
-- If it doesn't, check your configuration and/or ask the person in charge of the server to check it is running and the configuration is correct.

-***Warning: the shell is emulated by Paramiko.
-The main downside to this approach is that when asked a password, you will have no choice but to type it in cleartext.
-Also, I noticed some commands return bad encoded characters.***

 ## Contributing
 If you want to contribute, please fork this repo and/or send pull requests.
 Thank you.<br />